 In addition to stringent operating standards, TOPS members provide a wealth of safety training to all employees involved in any portion of a visitor's flight.
 This includes additional safety training for management, flight crew, and ground support staff.
-The aircraft themselves are also required to carry additional emergency communications equipment beyond what is required by the FAA.
-For example, Papillon aircraft are all equipped with an advanced radio stack that connects the pilot to a dedicated company radio network.
+The aircraft are also required to carry additional emergency communications equipment beyond what is required by the FAA.
+For example, all Papillon aircraft are equipped with an advanced radio stack that connects the pilot to a dedicated company radio network.
 With this network, the aircraft is in contact with our highly trained flight following staff for the entire duration of the flight.
 Information about weather, additional aircraft, winds and more are relayed by the flight following center to other company aircraft flying in that area.

 TOPS Missions & History

 TOPS’s mission is to provide the public with access to scenic areas while in the care of good, safe and professional air tour operators.

 TOPS history: In 1993, the need for safety programs specifically geared for the air tour industry became evident.
 Although helicopter tour operations had a good safety record, the flight-seeing industry was then experiencing growing pains.
 Accidents that may have been avoided, and media sensationalism that poorly depicted the helicopter tour industry, incorrectly portrayed the tour industry as unconcerned with public safety.
 Several leading providers of helicopter tours met informally during this time to exchange views on how to improve the situation.